TheVishnuKumar/lwc-streaming-api/README.md

         this.error = '';
     }

-    //This methos is checking if the channel is subscribed or not checkConnection(){
+    //This method is checking if the channel is subscribed or not checkConnection(){
         this.isConnectionOn = this.template.querySelector('.lwc_streaming_api-1').checkConnection();
     }